 Annual Wellness Exam: Annual Wellness exams are required from a licensed veterinarian with documentation of proper health care protocols including current rabies vaccination, kennel cough vaccine, other veterinarian recommended immunizations, and finding of no worms, ticks or fleas.

 Confinement and Leashing: Pet shall be confined to the Owner’s rental unit and must not be allowed to roam free or to be tethered without appropriate supervision.
-When outside pets must be leashed with leash not exceeding 6 feet.
+When outside pets must be leashed with a leash not exceeding 6 feet.

 Food and Water: Pet Owners shall provide adequate food and water that is accessible to their pets in their unit.
 Tenant agrees not to leave any pet food or water outside of the unit.